Best Schumann Resonance App in 2026: An Honest Comparison

 No app in this category has everything.
 MeteoAgent has the best raw data presentation and the widest reach.
 SpaceWeatherLive owns the Kp niche.
 ResonanceOne is the only option that combines Schumann Resonance, Kp, solar data, mood tracking, and community in one calm, accessible experience.

-Last updated: February 2026.
-App features change frequently — check each app's current listing for the latest.
+Last updated: July 2026.
+App features change frequently, check each app's current listing for the latest.

 Explore More